danielcaraway/danielcaraway.github.io/_pages/projects/ISL/CH7.md

 In terms of model complexity, which is more similar to a smoothing spline with 100 knots and 5 effective degrees of freedom?

 A natural cubic spline with 5 knots

+---BOOK

+## 7.6 Local Regression

+## 7.7 Generalized Additive Models

+### 7.7.1 GAMS for Regression Problems

+### 7.7.2 GAMS for Classification Problems

+--- VIDEOS

+## 7.4 Generalized Additive Models and Local Regression

+- GAMS allow for non-linearity in several variables
+- We like GAMS because you can retain the additivity of linear models and they are easy to interpret
+- GAMS are "additive" meaning there aren't interactions in the model